 The usage of keywords is important in this field, as you should have a reliable list of times you turn to them for your content.
 Though it is best to go with frequently used words, keyword density matters, so you must ensure you optimize your content with keywords.
 Effective usage of keywords depends on the best way to get your message across and is the most efficient way to do so.

 Content analysis tools will also help you determine if your content matches the intent of your keywords as readers search the web.
 Search intent refers to exactly what users want to know when they enter a certain keyword in a search engine like Google, and with optimized content and keywords, you ensure that your content informs readers in all the right ways.
 You may even get that “zero position” or feature snippet in search results, which is the information box you’ll see above regular search results.

-if you optimize your content with those keywords, then you will see your page rank for the keywords.
-When you optimize your content using relevant, high-traffic keywords that assist Google searches to determine what your page offers.
+If you optimize your content with those keywords, then you will see your page rank for the keywords.
+When you optimize your content using relevant, high-traffic keywords that assist Google searches in determining what your page offers.
 You’ll discover which keywords boost the rankings of your competitors, so you must guide your content writing process with search intent, content type, and keyword variations.

 Image optimization is the most significant aspect of optimizing your content, and it is the key to your content’s visibility.
 You must optimize your images everywhere on the website and do so before uploading them to your website.

 You may modify the image size by using the appropriate file format and compression type.
-There are several free image optimization tools available online such as Imagify, Optimizilla, Kraken.io, et., you can use these tools available to automatically compress images without sacrificing image quality.
+There are several free image optimization tools available online such as Imagify, Optimizilla, Kraken.io, etc. You can use these tools available to compress images automatically without sacrificing image quality.